electric-sql/pglite-bindings/README.md

 ## libpglite API (WIP!):

 in any case default C calling conventions apply and filesystems follow POSIX conventions.
+C.UTF-8 is the default locale and cannot be changed.

 for generic setup,  setenv/getenv is used
 Keeping keys close to actual postgres env control, or maybe prefixed PGL_ when it only concerns the pglite bridge.